andaze/hugo-amp-corporate/content/about/_index.en.md

 {{% content-box inner-class="message" %}}
 Andaze has upheld three principles as our mottos since our inception.

 <b>1.
-Solve business challenges</b>
+Solving customers' business challenges</b>

-Andaze offers solutions to your business challenges.
-We propose systems that are most effective for you, based on our experience of devising solutions for customers in a wide range of businesses.
+We make it our mission to help you strengthen your business.
+Based on our rich experience in various industries and solutions, we propose a system that can be effectively implemented.

 <b>2.
-Design systems that are easy to maintain and manage</b>
+Manufacturing with an eye on maintenance and operation</b>

-Nowadays, the world is inundated with great tech products.
-If you jump at them, though, they can prove problematic in a long run in terms of management, cost and compatibility.
-Andaze helps you choose the right products to build a user-oriented system from the viewpoints of system owners and admin users.
+Nowadays, The world is full of great IT products.
+However, have you ever had trouble with maintenance, cost and compatibility after you have introduced them?
+We create systems from the standpoint of both the system owner and users, with an eye to future hassle and cost.

 <b>3.
-Select from world-class products</b>
+Global curation</b>

 Our technical team is made up of members from India and other countries, and we are constantly gathering and proving technologies and concepts at a global level.
 We use superior materials to assemble a system that allows users to "get a good experience" of value.